bassamlab/SigmaRL/README.md

   ```
 Two options are available to install `sigmarl`:
 ### 1. Installing via pip
-You can use pip to install the latest release:
+You can use pip to install the latest release (may not have the latest features):
   ```bash
   pip install sigmarl
   ```

 ### 2. Installing from Source
-If you want to install the current version, you can do:
+If you want to install the latest features, you can do:
 - Clone the repository
   ```bash
   git clone https://github.com/bassamlab/SigmaRL.git
   cd SigmaRL
   pip install -e .
   ```
-- Verifying the Installation by first launching the Python 3 interpreter in terminal:
+- (Optional) Verifying the Installation by first launching the Python 3 interpreter in terminal:
   ```bash
   python3
   ```